Why, What, Where and How to Pair Caviar

 Caviar & Champagne Tasting at Olma Caviar NYC:

-Our third caviar and wine tasting occurred at the Olma Caviar Boutique and Lounge on NYC’s Upper West Side.
+Our third caviar and wine tasting was at the Olma Caviar Boutique and Lounge on NYC’s Upper West Side.

 For those not fortunate enough to be able to attend a caviar-wine pairing event, a similar experience can be had every day at OLMA Caviar.
 We enjoyed a sample pairing at the OLMA Caviar Boutique & Lounge at 420 Amsterdam Avenue.